Recycling Patch for Scouts and Youth Groups

 What is Recycle-Bowl?

-Until this year (2015), the Monroe County Department of Environmental Services (MCDES) participated in a program with the National Recycling Coalition (NRC) and Nike, Inc. that allowed area residents to recycle their unwanted athletic sneakers instead of throwing them in the garbage.
+Until 2015, the Monroe County Department of Environmental Services (MCDES) participated in a program with the National Recycling Coalition (NRC) and Nike, Inc. that allowed area residents to recycle their unwanted athletic sneakers instead of throwing them in the garbage.
 Nike ended the program with Monroe County, but still accepts sneaker for recycling at its Nike Stores.
 Nike’s Reuse-A-Shoe Program recycles and grinds athletic footwear and turns them into sports surfaces.
-The program only accepts sneakers (via Nike stores) that do not contain metal (grommets, eyelets, zippers, tags, etc.).
+The program only accepts sneakers that do not contain metal (grommets, eyelets, zippers, tags, etc.).
 Shoes, boots, clogs, crocs, sandals, flip-flops and sneakers that light-up are also not acceptable.
-NOTE: The county's drop-off program ended 1/17/15.
+AGAIN: The county's drop-off program ended 1/17/15.
 Sneakers are no longer accepted for recycling at the ecopark but can be recycled via NIKE stores.
 Sneakers and footwear in good condition can be donated to charity.